You are in: Artistic Research > Ecological Disturbance to Creative Interruption

 The research cluster welcomes interdisciplinary collaborators interested in exploring the intersection of ecology, art, and community practices.
 If you wish to contribute to this ongoing research, please submit a letter of motivation outlining your interest and relevant experience.
 For inquiries and to express interest, kindly reach out via the provided contact details.

-While on an art residency, my artwork almost burned in a field.
+While on an art program, my artwork almost burned in a field.

 There was a fire.
 Some people have seen the fire as harmful.